 What You Need to Remember About Surface Roughness

-• You can make an excellent joint with a glass-smooth substrate if it is clean
+- You can make an excellent joint with a glass-smooth substrate if it is clean.

-• A well-roughened surface will make a poor joint if it is not clean.
+- A well-roughened surface will make a poor joint if it is not clean.

-These two points are crucial to keeping in mind when optimizing your adhesion process and deciding on surface preparation steps.
+These two points are crucial to remember when optimizing your adhesion process and deciding on surface preparation steps.
 You can abrade a surface nicely, then spray a tiny amount of mold release on it, and the ability for that surface to adhere is completely gone.
 It still has the same roughness it had before the mold release was applied, but it will now make a terrible adhesive joint.